ryandrewjohnson/react-localize-redux/docs/getting-started.md

 Typically you will store your translation data in json files, but the data can also be a vanilla JS object.

 In order to add translation data to your application there are two action creators available - [addTranslation](/api/action-creators#addtranslationdata) and [addTranslationForLanguage](/api/action-creators#addtranslationforlanguagedata-language).
-Which one you use will depend on which format your translation data is in - see [formatting transaltion data]() for more information.
+Which one you use will depend on which format your translation data is in - see [formatting translation data](/formatting-translation-data) for more information.

 <div class="admonition note">
   <p class="first admonition-title">Note</p>